 The 4 Modern Ps of Marketing — pipeline, promotion, personalization, and predictability — are essential to any digital marketer today.
 As an update on the original 4 Marketing Ps (product, place, price and promotion), the Modern 4 Ps provide marketers with the framework they need to refine their marketing efforts to prove marketing sourced pipeline across any campaign.

-But pipeline has a special role in the Modern 4Ps.
-B2B marketers need to examine and understand this pillar so it can meaningfully contribute to sales pipeline and measure marketing strategies.
+But, pipeline has a special and unique role in marketing.
+B2B marketers need to examine and understand this pillar so it can meaningfully contribute to the sales pipeline and measure marketing strategies.

-At its most basic level, pipeline is the collective group containing any known lead that has the potential to be converted into a paying customer.
-Pipeline is not limited to individual customers, but many times includes small businesses, enterprises, nonprofits, or government organizations.
+Simply put, pipeline is the collective group containing any known lead that has the potential to be converted into a paying customer.
+Marketing pipeline is not limited to individual customers, but many times includes small businesses, enterprises, nonprofits, or government organizations.

-When marketers talk about building pipeline, they’re referring to a process that gets potential customers started on the buying journey for a service or product.
-This helps the organization predict revenue because a fuller pipeline means more potential customers and many organizations have determined what percentage of potential customers convert to paying customers.
+When marketers talk about ‘building pipeline’, they’re referring to a process that gets potential customers started on the buying journey for a service or product.
+This helps the organization predict revenue because a fuller marketing pipeline means more potential customers and many organizations have determined what percentage of potential customers convert to paying customers.

 For most organizations, marketing plays a significant role in helping build pipeline through a mixture of brand, inbound and demand generation strategies.
 For example, brand and inbound marketing strategies — working with demand generation teams — will generate leads.
 The marketing department can then push those leads through its lead generation strategy, identifying an ideal customer through lead qualification and its ideal customer profile.
 Once done, marketing can share the opportunity with sales and — hopefully — be able to mark that lead as both a customer and a contribution to revenue generation.